Health Department announces five new COVID-19 related deaths in Greene County

 - A man in his 80s

-All five had underlying health conditions, and one person was associated with a long-term care facility.
+All five had underlying health conditions, and two were associated with a long-term care facility.

-These five deaths bring the November death toll to 12 and 166 since March.
+These five deaths bring the November total for Greene County to 17 with a county total of 171 since March.

 “Nobody is immune to COVID-19-we are all vulnerable to it, but we know some will suffer much more severe outcomes.
 We share a collective responsibility to fight this disease that will require patience, diligence and sacrifice,” the release states.